-Any parent who’s been through it will tell you how tricky toilet training can be, as it requires a fine balance to be struck between a child’s self esteem and their ability to communicate.
-Every child is different and learns at different rates, so starting to potty train at the right time, is just as important as how you do it.
+Any parent who’s been through it will tell you how tricky toilet training can be, as it requires a fine balance between a child’s self-esteem and ability to communicate.
+Every child is different and learns at different rates, so starting to potty train at the right time is just as important as how you do it.

-If you’re a professional in early childhood care, you’ll need to be aware of all toilet training procedures, so you know how to encourage the right behaviours in a childcare setting.
-That’s exactly what we look at here, to give you a better idea of what’s involved.
+If you’re a professional in early childhood care, you’ll need to be aware of all toilet training procedures so you know how to encourage the right behaviours in a childcare setting.
+That’s precisely what we look at here to give you a better idea of what’s involved.

 When Is a Child Ready to Potty Train?

-Again, whilst no two children are quite the same, when a child can walk and talk and starts to express an interest in learning toilet training, it’s most likely time to start encouraging them out of nappies.
-As soon as they are keen to be a ‘big boy’ or ‘big girl’, it’s important to give them the support they need.
+Again, whilst no two children are quite the same when a child can walk and talk and starts to express an interest in learning toilet training, it’s most likely time to start encouraging them out of nappies.
+As soon as they are keen to be a ‘big boy’ or ‘big girl’, it’s essential to give them the support they need.

 A Consistent Approach is Required